Meet the Global Challenges pathway leaders

 Taught by experts across the arts and sciences

-Led by Dr Jessica Field, Dr Olwenn Martin and Dr Mary Richards who have wealth of expeince in the natural and social sciences, technology and beyond.
-As the leaders of the compulsory section of the course, you’ll work closely with them on a week-by-week basis and they'll serve as the touchpoint for your studies, particularly in Year 1.
+Led by Mandekh Hussein, Dr Olwenn Martin and Dr Mary Richards who have wealth of experience in the natural and social sciences, technology and beyond.
+As the leaders of the compulsory section of the course, you’ll work closely with them on a week-by-week basis and they'll serve as the touchpoint for your studies, particularly in Year 1 and 2.

-This pathway is led by Dr Fang Wang who is a Senior Lecturer in Computer Science.
+This pathway is led by Dr, Oytun Babacan who is a Senior Lecturer in Computer Science.
 Choose Global Innovation and you’ll be looking holistically at the various elements of marketing and design that will inform the sustainable development goals for products of today and the future.

 Dr Olwenn Martin leads this pathway aiming to broaden current knowledge of how changes in our environment impact human health and what we can do influence this.